 Wolf-Cougar Study Goal: In an effort to understand wolf impacts on mule deer, white-tailed deer, and elk populations, it is critical to also consider the role of cougars, which are currently more widespread and more numerous than recolonizing wolf populations in eastern Washington.
 Thus, we seek to understand how wolf presence will impact cougar movement patterns and resulting predation on deer and elk.

-Methods: We are using GPS collars on wolves and cougars to determine if wolves are driving shifts in cougar spatial use.
+Methods: We used GPS collars on wolves and cougars to determine if wolves are driving shifts in cougar spatial use.
 Data collected via GPS collars will also be used to better understand ecological interactions between wolves and cougars that co-occur across a large and dynamic landscape.
 For example, cougars may move to higher elevations in the presence of wolves.
 As a result, cougars may decrease predation on white-tailed deer, which reside at lower elevations, and increase predation on mule deer found in higher terrain.
-Second, we are visiting wolf and cougar GPS clusters (potential kill sites) to identify patterns in prey selection and kill site spatial distribution (e.g., along elevational gradients) to test whether cougar foraging behavior might change in the presence of wolves.
-Finally, we are placing camera traps on cougar kills to study whether wolves or other scavengers are usurping cougar kills, which may in turn force cougars to spend more energy seeking additional prey.
+Second, we visited wolf and cougar GPS clusters (potential kill sites) to identify patterns in prey selection and kill site spatial distribution (e.g., along elevational gradients) to test whether cougar foraging behavior might change in the presence of wolves.
+Finally, we are placing camera traps on cougar kills to study whether or not wolves or other scavengers are usurping cougar kills, which would in turn force cougars to spend more energy seeking additional prey.

 Study Areas: Our research covers two study areas in eastern Washington, our western 'Okanogan' area and eastern 'Northeast' study area.
 Each study area is approximately 5,000 km^2 (outlined in red).